 Screening considerations: Type I tyrosinaemia will not be detected reliably by the current strategy without a very high resample rate, as tyrosine levels may not be very high in the first days.
 Type II will be reliably detected.

 Urea cycle disorders

-Three urea cycle disorders may be detected: argininosuccinnate synthase deficiency (citrullinaemia) and argininosuccinnate lyase deficiency (argininosuccinic aciduria) in which blood citrulline levels are high, and some cases of ornithine transcarbamylase (OTC) deficiency, where citrulline levels are very low.
+Two urea cycle disorders may be detected: argininosuccinnate synthase deficiency (citrullinaemia) and argininosuccinnate lyase deficiency (argininosuccinic aciduria) in which blood citrulline levels are high.

-Clinical features: All three disorders can present with severe life-threatening high blood ammonia levels in the first days of life, or with a milder late onset form, symptoms including intellectual impairment.
+Clinical features: The two disorders can present with severe life-threatening high blood ammonia levels in the first days of life, or with a milder late onset form, symptoms including intellectual impairment.